-Total Total base salary Performance-based cash bonus Stock bonus Compensation-type stock options (million yen) Persons Amount (million yen) Persons Amount (million yen) Persons Amount (million yen) Persons Amount (million yen) Outside 48 5 48 - - - - - - Directors Internal 157 3 127 - - 3 23 3 6 Total 205 8 175 - - 3 23 3 6 Executive Officers 897 23 529 23 181 23 160 18 24
+Total Total base salary Performance-based cash bonus Stock bonus Compensation-type stock options (million yen) Persons Amount (million yen) Persons Amount (million yen) Persons Amount (million yen) Persons Amount (million yen) Outside 48 5 48 - - - - - - Directors Internal 157 3 127 - - 3 23 3 6 Total 205 8 175 - - 3 23 3 6 Executive Of fficers 897 23 529 23 181 23 160 18 24

-1. At the end of the period (March 31, 2018), the Company has four (4) Outside Directors, three (3) Inside Directors (not concurrently holding Executive Officer posts) and twenty-four (24) Executive Officers.
+- 1. At the end of the period (March 31, 2018), the Company has four (4) Outside Directors, three (3) Inside Directors (not concurrently holding Executive Officer posts) and twenty-four (24) Executive Officers. - 2.
 In addition to the three (3) Inside Directors shown above, the Company has another three (3) Inside Directors who concurrently hold Executive Officer posts, and the compensation to these Directors is included in compensation to Executive Officers.

-Regarding the period are stated.
-Regarding the stock bonus, the amounts which should be recorded as expense in the period are stated.
-Regarding the stock bonus, the amounts which were recorded as expense in the period are stated, based on a calculation of future share allocations according to estimated points to be allotted to Directors (excluding Outside Directors) and Executive Officers as part of their compensation.
-5. Regarding the compensation-type stock options, which were abolished with the twelfth issue of compensation-type stock options for fiscal 2016, the amounts which were recorded as expense based on an estimation of the fair value of the subscription rights are stated.
+- 3. Regarding the performance-based cash bonus, the amounts which should be recorded as expense in the period are stated.

+4. Regarding the stock bonus, the amounts which were recorded as expense in the period are stated. points to be allotted to Directors (excluding Outside Directors) and Executive Officers as part of their compensation.

+5. Regarding the compensation-type stock options, which were abolished with the twelfth issue of compensation-type stock options for fiscal 2016, the amounts which were - recorded as expense based on an estimation of the fair value of the subscription rights are stated.